esblair8/spark-example/README.md

 #### Requirements

-Please install hadoop for windows by cloning [this project](https://github.com/srccodes/hadoop-common-2.2.0-bin ) to `C:/Hadoop`.
+Please install Hadoop for windows by cloning [this project](https://github.com/srccodes/hadoop-common-2.2.0-bin ) to `C:/Hadoop`.
 Add the filepath to a `HADOOP_HOME` environment variable and add `%HADOOP_HOME%/bin` to your `PATH` variable
 (Restart after setting env variables).
 ##### Other requirements